Edicts of Ashoka (Minor & Major Rock and Pillar Edicts)

 These inscriptions were dispersed throughout the areas of modern-day Bangladesh, India, Nepal, Afghanistan and Pakistan, and provide the first tangible evidence of Buddhism.

 Ashoka used the expression Dhaṃma Lipi (Prakrit in the Brahmi script) to describe his own Edicts.
-These were located in public places and were meant for people to read.

 In these inscriptions, Ashoka refers to himself as "Beloved of the Gods" (Devanampiya).